Health and Safety Updates

 All resident companies of Arts Commons and/or rental partners have been encouraged to implement the health and safety requirements that are best for them and their audiences.
 Audience members should note that such policies may vary depending on the event and should always consult the producing company’s website and e-communications.

 Alberta Theatre Projects uses newly installed MERV-14A HVAC filters and a UVGI air filtration system.
 Fresh air is brought into the building three times per hour.
 The UV Irradiation System treats the recirculated air before mixed with the fresh air three times per hour, killing 99.9% of airborne bacteria and viruses.

 We are dedicated to making everyone’s experience safe and comfortable.
 Hand sanitizer will be provided throughout the theatre, and all commonly touched areas frequently wiped down and regularly disinfected.
 Where possible, please take note of other patrons’ physical distancing preferences in the lobby, and follow any signage or direction from our staff.
 All patrons are required to sit in their reserved seats for the entire performance, and not move to any empty seats or rows.

-Alberta Theatre Projects, Arts Commons, and all Resident Companies will continue to follow the guidance of health and safety officials and will reevaluate these policies as needed in coming months.
+Alberta Theatre Projects, Arts Commons, and all Resident Companies will continue to follow the guidance of health and safety officials and will reevaluate these policies as needed.
 Depending on the changing state of the pandemic, Alberta Theatre Projects may reinstate any previous or additional restrictions as needed.
-As always. audiences are strongly encouraged to consult event websites and e-communications for up-to-date policies before purchasing a ticket or arriving at an event.
+As always, audiences are strongly encouraged to consult event websites and e-communications for up-to-date policies before purchasing a ticket or arriving at an event.
 Our priority remains the health and safety of every audience member, artist and staff member we welcome into our building.